Is it where you want to go?

 - Work hard to get the best grades you can in your school or college qualifications.

-- If you don’t meet your conditions, don’t panic – check Track to see if your uni or college has been able to confirm your place.
+- If you don’t meet your conditions, don’t panic – check your application to see if your uni or college has been able to confirm your place.

-- You may also be able to find a place through Clearing or Adjustment.
+- You may also be able to find a place through Clearing.

 Unconditional offer – things to think about